-Following months of liaison with Tasmanian Police, State Growth, Altus Traffic and Epic Events and Marketing, the decision has been made to close the Tasman Bridge for the 2018 Bank of us Run The Bridge.
+Following a successful closure in 2018 and after months of liaison with Tasmanian Police, State Growth, Altus Traffic and Epic Events and Marketing, the decision has been made to close the Tasman Bridge for the 2019 Bank of us Run The Bridge.

-Previously the event had three lanes of the five-lane bridge closed.
-Now four lanes will be made available to participants, with the northern most lane for emergency vehicles only.
-For participants it will mean greater safety and a thrilling experience, as the Hobart Jaguar 5k and Menzies 5k Walk events will start on the Tasman Bridge, right where the 5km mark is for the Bank of us 10km race.
+Four lanes will be made available to participants, with the northern most lane for emergency vehicles only.
+For participants it will mean greater safety and a thrilling experience, as the Hobart Skoda 5k and Menzies 5k Walk events will start on the Tasman Bridge, right where the 5km mark is for the Bank of us 10km race.

 Tasmania currently has the most number of overweight and obese residents, at 67.5% and has the lowest rate in the country of those that participate in sufficient physical activity, according to the 2014/2015 National Health Survey.